oppia/oppia-web-developer-docs/Installing-Oppia-(Windows).md

 |-|-|
 |![Screenshot 2020-09-18 at 11 57 22 PM](https://user-images.githubusercontent.com/23002114/93634596-7e14cd00-fa0e-11ea-8a07-0b4b65499225.png)|![Screenshot 2020-09-18 at 11 57 35 PM](https://user-images.githubusercontent.com/23002114/93634597-7fde9080-fa0e-11ea-8ba1-0c29be080fd7.png)|

-**Note: You can go for Ubuntu 20.04 as well but it comes as a barebones config.
-It means that you will have to install gcc, make, etc to run oppia.**
+**Note: You can go for Ubuntu 20.04 or "Ubuntu" as well but it comes as a barebones config.
+It means that you will have to install all the libs yourself, i.e, gcc, make, etc to run oppia.
+If you are familiar with these processes then you can use these as well.**

 ## Step 4: Clone your fork and setup:
 Run the following commands: